flippingbook/FlippingBookOnlineAPIDocs/src/fbonline/tracked-links.md

 title: The Tracked Link Entity
 ---
 # The `Tracked Link` Entity
-The tracked link is a special link (URL) for the publication with separate statistics and event handling.
-For example you may have a link which sends you (author) an email when it is opened for the first time.
+The tracked link is a special link (URL) for the publication with independant statistics and event handling.
+For example you may have a link which sends you (author) an email when the tracked link is opened for the first time.

-Each link has separate object for handling its events called [trigger](/fbonline/triggers).
+Each link has a separate object for handling its events called [trigger](/fbonline/triggers).
 Link-bound triggers are altered with link's API calls [POST trigger](/fbonline/triggers#post-api-v1-fbonline-tracked-links-hook-id) and [DELETE trigger](/fbonline/triggers#delete-api-v1-fbonline-tracked-links-hook-id).

 ## `GET /api/v1/fbonline/tracked_links`